louwersj/OracleCiCD/python/pipPreFlight.md

 Failed 1554458935 : pipPreFlight failed on one or more checks
 ```

+## making changes
+The below section provides some pointers to making changes to the logic to make this more integrated in your own specific pipeline.

 ### changing failed check handling
 In case you do want to handle failed checks in a different manner you can change the below mentioned function to include your own logic.
 Do note that the value of the preFlight variable is set to failed and that this is used in the logic for calling the preFligtFailed function or the preFlightPassed function.
 ```